Page Sections: Local History | Suburb Profiles | Wollongong Maps

 From 12 April to 26 May 2014, we'll be celebrating our local history with the Wollongong Heritage Festival.
-For details of the program, click here.
+Go to the Heritage Festival webpage for details of the program.

 Located 80 kilometres south of Sydney, Wollongong covers 714 square kilometres and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Pacific Ocean to the east, and the Illawarra escarpment to the west.

 The name Wollongong originated from the Aboriginal word woolyungah meaning five islands.
 Archaeological evidence indicates that Aboriginals have lived here for at least 30,000 years.
 Wodi Wodi is the tribe name of the Aboriginal people of the Illawarra.

 Dr Charles Throsby first established a settlement here in 1815, bringing down his cattle from the Southern Highlands to a lagoon of fresh water located near South Beach.

 The earliest reference to Wollongong was in 1826, in a report written by John Oxley, about the local cedar industry.
 The area's first school was established in 1833, and just one year later the Surveyor-General arrived from Sydney to lay out the township of Wollongong on property owned by Charles Throsby-Smith.